shinault/rater/README.md

 The scope of the package is currently very limited.
 Development is in a very early phase; expect breaking changes.

+The functions `massey` and `massey_adv` return the Massey and advanced Massey ratings, respectively.
+These ratings are based on points scored, but any useful metric can be used.

+The function `colley` returns the Colley ratings based on net wins.

 The function `kendall` computes a modification of the Kendall τ coefficient.

 Plots for comparing two ranking lists are provided by `rankplots`.